IBM/aspera-cli/docs/README.erb.md

 The container image is built from this [Dockerfile](<%=link_repo('build/container/Dockerfile.tmpl.erb')%>).
 The entry point is <%=tool%> and the default command is `help`.

-The container can be executed for individual commands like this: (add <%=tool%> commands and options at the end of the command line, e.g. `-v` to display the version)
+The container can be executed for individual commands like this: (add <%=tool%> commands and options at the end of the command line, for example, `-v` to display the version)

 ```shell
 podman run --rm --tty --interactive <%=container_image%>:latest